Blog

 - If you want more focus or impact from the vocals, try boosting around 5 kHz but take care of the "S".

 - If the "S" and "T" are too sharp, try cutting the 6-7 kHz range or use a de-esser.
-However, it's better to use a de-esser during the mixing process, and even better not to position the microphone directly in front of the singer when recording.
+However, it's better to use a de-esser during the mixing process and, even better, not to position the microphone directly in front of the singer when recording.

 - If the

-- If you want more spark and finish from a recording, try adding some air with a shelving at 16 kHz.
+- If you want more spark and finish from a recording, try adding some air with shelving at 16 kHz.

 Compressor Tips

-- If the signal peaks are too loud, try controlling them using a compressor with high ratio (1:2 to 1:4), high threshold (-10 or higher), hard-knee and fast attack/release times.
+- If the signal peaks are too loud, try controlling them using a compressor with a high ratio (1:2 to 1:4), high threshold (-10 or higher), hard-knee and fast attack/release times.
 It's also an option to use a limiter instead.

-- If you want to adjust the level of different song parts such as the intro, use a volume curve instead of a compressor.
+- If you want to adjust the level of different song parts, such as the intro, use a volume curve instead of a compressor.

-- They also be used instead of a traditional EQ to balance lows, mids and highs in a track.
+- They also can be used instead of a traditional EQ to balance lows, mids and highs in a track.

 Limiter Tips